Today, 46 years ago, David Bowie released Diamond Dogs, his 8th studio album.

 The song/music video here, “Rebel Rebel”, is the lead single of Diamond Dogs and received critical acclaim for its central guitar riff and strength as a glam anthem.
 Rock journalist Kris Needs described it: “A classic stick-in-the-head like the Stones’ ‘Satisfaction'”.
 While NME called it: “A rocking dirty noise that owed as much to Keith Richards as it did to the departed Mick Ronson.”
 Several publications consider “Rebel Rebel” to be one of Bowie’s greatest tunes.

-• Read also: WENDY JAMES: REVOLUTION BABY!
+💧 You might also like WENDY JAMES: REVOLUTION BABY!